pixiephreak/GWCB_Liri/README.md

 * To run the program run < Node > < filename > < command > in the shell.
 * (eg. Node liri.js my-tweet);

 * keys are freely provided for grading purposes for now.
-In the future, please contact me for keys and tokens
+In the future, please contact me for keys and tokens.